Census Dots

 Multiracial

-Of the 36 places in Rhode Island, Foster Center is the 34th most populous.
+Foster Center is ranked the 31st most populous place in Rhode Island, out of 36 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Foster Center was ranked the 34th most populous place in the 2020 Census.

 Foster Center's White Population